ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

     Adds two numbers.

     Args:
-        a (int or float): The first number. b (int or float): The second number.
+        a: The first number.
+        b: The second number.

     Returns:
-        int or float: The sum of the two numbers.
+        The sum of the two numbers.

     """
     return a + b
 ```